tomzox/vic20_games/docs/snakes.md

 the game will get you a bonus of 3000 points if all snakes are dead, else 2000.
 Additionally there's a bonus of 200 score points for each remaining skill point.

-Upon start of each the player has 3 lifes: One in use, and two reserves.
+Upon start of each game level the player has 3 lifes: One in use, and two reserves.
 The number of reserves is shown in the bottom left corner of the screen.
-A life can be lost either by being bitten by a snake, or by defeat when skill has run
+A life can be lost either by being bitten by a snake, or by defeat when skill has run out:
-out:

 * When bitten by a snake, the player remains in "ghost" state on screen.
 It can be revived by hitting the "F1" key, if there are spare lifes left.
-Else, F1 ends the game.
+Else, F1 ends the game with a display of the score summary.
 * When defeating using F1, the level restarts immediately with one less spare life, if there is one left; else the game ends.
 Defeating is allowed only when skill points are at zero.

-When the game is ended sucessfully, a new level of the game starts automatically after a short pause.
+When the game level is ended sucessfully, a new level of the game starts automatically after a short pause.
 All the levels work identically, except that the speed of the movement increases.
 Your score value is carried across into the new level, but you get 1 new fresh life, or a bonus if you still have two